scpark20/Music-GPT-2/README.md

 ## Inference

-Run 'Output MIDI file cell' in Music-GPT-2.ipynb to make a new MIDI file.
+Run 'Output MIDI file' cell in Music-GPT-2.ipynb to make a new MIDI file.
 You should check load_dir, and variable N means the sequence length of what you want to make.
 It should be greater than the hyper-parameter n_time.